taylor124/professional-Note-Taker/README.md

 ## About Note Taker

+* Allows the user to create and save multiple notes in one application
 * Note Taker is an application that utilizes a db.json(Database) to keep an object of whatever is created inside the Note Taker.
 * It also utilizes Javascript files to identify, save and get rid of notes with click functions, delete buttons, save buttons and much more.